cmr-sims/.github/profile/README.md

-There have been many implementations of the context maintenance and retrieval model since the introduction of the temporal context model upon which it is based.
+There have been many implementations of the context maintenance and retrieval model since its introduction by Polyn, Norman, and Kahana in 2009.
+This organization collects these various implementations in one place.

 # MATLAB